bearfriend/pl-sign-up/README.md

-sign-up-form
+pl-sign-up
 ================

-See the [component page](http://bearfriend.github.io/sign-up-form) for more information.
+See the [component page](http://bearfriend.github.io/pl-sign-up) for more information.

 ## Getting Started

-We've put together a [guide for sign-up-form](http://www.polymer-project.org/docs/start/reusableelements.html) to help get you rolling.
+We've put together a [guide for pl-sign-up](http://www.polymer-project.org/docs/start/reusableelements.html) to help get you rolling.